lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-05-20

+Since my last log entry I've been somewhat busy.
+At school I hosted an algorave with my students in Drawing, Moving and Seeing with Code.
+It went well.
+I opened the show and made interstitial music between the acts.
+We finished the semester and I'm now working on the podcast, practicing for a performance on modular synth next month, and prepping for sabbatical.
+I delved a bit into working in Reaper DAW on audio production for the first time.
+I like it.
+I'm just making a rough audio mix from a practice session that will lead up to my performance next month.
+I want to put more rough mixes, one-offs, performance recordings online.
+To that end, I purchase a [domain](https://exquisitecorp.institute/) and will start building out site content there.

+I participated in [TweetTweetJam 10](https://itch.io/jam/tweettweetjam-10), where the goal is to produce a game in 500 characters or less.
+I created a dungeon crawler-esque chaser game [Lil Dungeon](https://itch.io/jam/tweettweetjam-10/rate/3557507).
+I created a first version, then with some online comments that helped me reduce the code, I later reduced the size on further iterations.
+As of tonight I still feel like there's at least one more version I'll produce to fix the monster spawning code.

+In any case, it was fun making this tiny game in Pico-8, and especially gratifying that it's compelling enough not just for me but a raft of people that have contacted me or commented on the game to let me know they are playing it.

 ## 2025-04-06

 Head down on school work the past few weeks, and had a week of illness with fever so little work then.
 Visited MOMA, Brooklyn Historical Society, and lots of bike riding as the spring weather improves lately.